trail-of-forks/solang/integration/stylus/Uniswap/README.md

 Specifically:

-- the assembly code was removed
+1. Contracts `UniswapV2PairBase` and `UniswapV2PairCreator` were added.
+The purposes of these contracts is to get `UniswapV2Pair`'s WASM file to compress to under 24KB.
-- dead code that resulted from that was removed or commented out
+2. The assembly code was removed.
-- some small whitespace changes were made
+3. Dead code that resulted from 2 was removed or commented out.

-Sam Moelius (2025-12-16)
+Sam Moelius (2025-12-24)